Department of Communicative Disorders and Sciences

 License, Speech-Language Pathology, State of California

-When she is not working, she enjoys spending quality time with her family, hiking, traveling and discovering all the little yet important things in life.
+When she is not working, she enjoys spending quality time with her family, hiking, traveling and discovering the little yet important things in life.